Women in the United States Senate: Pregnancies

 On April 9, 2018, Tammy Duckworth, at age 50, gave birth to her daughter Maile Pearl, becoming the first sitting senator to give birth.
-Shortly thereafter, the Senate's rules were changed to allow senators to bring with them to the Senate floor children under one year of age during votes, as well as explicitly allow breastfeeding.
+Shortly thereafter, still in April, the Senate's rules were changed to allow senators to bring with them to the Senate floor their children under one year of age, and breastfeed them during votes.
 The day after those rules were changed, Maile became the first baby on the Senate floor when Duckworth brought her.